-Seeking out the landmarks of Italy is a natural first step in exploring the country, and this guide will help you navigate your way.
+Seeking out the most famous landmarks in Italy is a natural first step in discovering the country, and this guide will help you navigate your way.
+Our virtual tour of Italy’s landmarks veers from two volcanoes to Venice, with wonders from ancient Rome to the Renaissance and Baroque Sicily to the Bay of Naples.

-We begin our Italian landmark journey in the north of the country with a small selection of Venice landmarks to whet your appetite.
+We begin our Italian landmark journey in the north of the country with a small selection of Venice landmarks to whet your appetite, before moving south through the country.

 - 1 Landmarks in Italy